Alginate impressions are a basic procedure that can be performed by all dentists, from prosthodontists to orthodontists.

 - mixing

-measuring is a fundamental step: the powder and water must be mixed in the ratio indicated on the pack by the manufacturer.
+Measuring is a fundamental step: the powder and water must be mixed in the ratio indicated on the pack by the manufacturer.
 Different power-to-water ratios do not guarantee the maintenance of the chemical and physical characteristics declared by the manufacturer, making the impression result unpredictable, which could lead to sub-optimum clinical results.
 (2)

 Before measuring out the product, shake the box containing the alginate powder to favour dispersion and make the mixture more homogeneous.